Couch Park: History

-Couch Park was named after Captain John Heard Couch, who sailed from Newburyport, Massachusetts for Portland in 1839.
+Couch Park was named after Captain John Heard Couch, who sailed from Newburyport, Massachusetts, to Portland in 1839.
 Couch owned and developed land from the Willamette River to what is now Northwest 23rd Avenue and from Burnside north for one mile.
 Blocks were named alphabetically as the land was developed, forming today's Alphabet District.
-The site of Couch Park was once the estate of 19th-century merchant Cicero Hunt Lewis, the husband of Couch's daughter Clementine.
-The estate included a mansion, stables and a greenhouse, each constructed in 1881.
-The Multnomah County School District (now Portland Public Schools) acquired the property in 1913 following demolition and constructed a school bearing Couch's name, replacing the first building built in 1882 at Northwest 17th and Kearney.
-Land that is now Couch Park was then the school's playground.
+The site of Couch Park was once the estate of 19th-century merchant Cicero Hunt Lewis, the husband of Couch's daughter, Clementine.
+The estate included a mansion, stables, and a greenhouse, each constructed in 1881.
+The Multnomah County School District (now Portland Public Schools) acquired the property in 1913 after demolishing it and constructed a school bearing Couch's name, replacing the first building built in 1882 at Northwest 17th and Kearney.
+Land now known as Couch Park was once the school's playground.

 Captain John Brown's house, constructed in 1890, was moved to one corner of the site in 1970 to spare demolition.
-Residents donated money to convert the house into a community center for senior citizens as well as medical services.
-However, the project was abandoned when funding received was less than required.
-In 1973 the heavily vandalized building was demolished.
+Residents donated money to convert the house into a community center for senior citizens and medical services.
+However, the project was abandoned when the funding received was less than required.
+In 1973, the heavily vandalized building was demolished.

 Couch School's name was changed to the Metropolitan Learning Center (MLC) in 1974.
-This left only the park with Couch's name.
+This left only the park named after Couch.
 Planning and construction for the park, including its play structure, began in 1975, a process which included MLC students and neighboring residents.
-Three art installations were erected in 1976; these included a steel sculpture by David Cotter, tile mosaics by Jere Grimm and carved wood pillars which support the playground by Brent Jenkins, Eric Jensen and William Moore.
+Three art installations were erected in 1976; these included a steel sculpture by David Cotter, tile mosaics by Jere Grimm, and carved wood pillars which support the playground by Brent Jenkins, Eric Jensen, and William Moore.
 Only the steel sculpture still exists.
-The park was officially turned over to Portland Parks & Recreation management in 1977, although the park, with the exception of the pedestrian mall, is still owned by Portland Public Schools.
+The park was officially turned over to Portland Parks & Recreation management in 1977, although, with the exception of the pedestrian mall, it is still owned by Portland Public Schools.